navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 Host Your Onion Service
 ***********************
 OnionShare was described earlier in this chapter as a way to host a website on Tor.
 However, it is not intended for dynamic content and persistent hosting.
-This section explains how to host your Onion Service using the standard Tor and Apache2 packages.
+This section explains how to host your `Onion Service <#id9>`_ using the standard Tor and Apache2 packages.

 .. note::

    Apache is only given as a server example here; you could use Nginx or any other web server as an alternative.

-To host your Onion Service, first install the Apache2 and Tor packages (commands are given for a Debian-based distribution):
+To host your `Onion Service <#id9>`_, first install the Apache2 and Tor packages (commands are given for a Debian-based distribution):

 .. code-block::